krzysztofMSU/Data-Visualization-Final-Project/_posts/2019-05-05-welcome-to-jekyll.markdown

 ### *Summary*

-All this data, especially when visualized gives us better understanding of our visible universe.
-We can easier understand our solar system when we see the difference in size between planets.
-The simulation of the rotation of planets around Sun shows us the difference in planetary orbits.
-The data proves and shows the universe expansion and the enormous distances between stars and galaxies.
 The static, interactive and 3 Dimensional visualizations help us understand the data.
+We can see our solar system with difference in sizes between planets, the simulation of the rotation of planets around Sun shows us the difference in planetary orbits.
+The matplotlib is a agreat tool to visualize the data for universe expansion and the enormous distances between stars and galaxies.

 <!--
 > #### link